Carlos Leonel

-Carlos Leonel Gois Fernandes (born 28 July 1987 in Ribeira Brava, Madeira, Portugal), commonly known as Carlos Leonel, is a former football player and coach for Benfica de Macau.
+Carlos Leonel Gois Fernandes (born 28 July 1987 in Ribeira Brava, Madeira, Portugal), commonly known as Carlos Leonel, is a former football player.
 He was the top scorer in the 2016 and 2017 Liga de Elite.
-He also helped Benfica de Macau win the Liga de Elite from 2015 to 2018.

 Club career

 Early career

 Leonel has been a football player since he was six-years old.
 He was in Rio de Janeiro, Brazil, doing an exchange program when Carlos Vilar invited him to visit him in Macau and play for three months on Casa de Portugal in the 2ª Divisão de Macau.

 Benfica de Macau

 During the 2017 AFC Cup qualifying round held at Bishkek in Kyrgyzstan on 21 August 2016, Benfica de Macau played Rovers FC from Guam, Leonel scored twice and Benfica de Macau won the match 4–2.

 On 4 March 2017, Leonel scored a hat-trick as Benfica de Macau beat C.D.
 Monte Carlo 6–0.